acantril/learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 1 - Create and train the Rekognition model.md

 To check the progress of the training, take a look at the "Model status" column.
 It will change the status to TRAINING_COMPLETED once the training is complete.
 The training process can take approximately 40-60 minutes to complete, so you can start the stages 2 and 3A while the model is being trained.

-Once the training is complete, we need to **start the model**.
-To do so, click in the model name to see the details of the model.
-Click on the "Use the model" tab and then click on the **"Start" button**.
-Click again on the "Start" button that appears in the pop-up window.

-Lastly, copy and save the **ARN** of the model that you will find in the same screen.
-You will need it in a later stage.